Dipole Anisotropy in Gravitational Wave Source Distribution: Data Analysis

 \section{Data Analysis}

-The currently available GW data is rather limited and not suited for a dipole anisotropy study in the number counts or the mass intensity parameter $M_I$.
-We can reliably use it to extract the dipole in the mass per source.
-However, the results in this case must be interpreted with care since the data may be contaminated by local effects and observational biases.
-Here we perform this study mainly to illustrate how our formalism may be used.
+The currently available GW data is rather limited and we do not expect to obtain a signal of local velocity in this data.
+The resulting dipole anisotropy signal is of similar strength as in radio sources and hence we require roughly $8\times 10^5$ sources to extract a signal at 3 sigma significance \cite{ellis}.
+However, the required signal is within the reach of gravitational wave detectors in near future.
+In order to illustrate the procedure we extract the dipole in the mass per source.

 The posterior samples containing information about the parameters of events were taken from the LIGO/Virgo data released via the Gravitational-Wave Open Science Center (GWOSC)\cite{GWOSC}.
-We have used the skymaps of the events with 90\% credible region to locate the sources.
-We are able to roughly estimate the sky location of 32 events distributed along forward and backward hemisphere with respect to the CMB dipole direction ($RA=167.9^o$, $DEC=-6.93^o$) The resulting skymaps of these localized events are shown in Figs. [\ref{skymap_forward} and \ref{skymap_backward}\ .
-Other sources have large uncertainties and hence cannot be localized to any one of the hemisphere.
-We determine the cosine of angle ($\cos\theta$) between unit vectors along the CMB dipole and each of the sources.
-We divide the sky in four equal area bins along the CMB dipole, i.e.,\\ bin 1 : $\cos\theta = -1 \ \mbox{to} -0.5 $\\ bin 2 : $ \cos\theta = -0.5 \ \mbox{to} \ 0 $ \\ bin 3 : $\cos\theta = 0 \ \mbox{to} \ 0.5 $\\ bin 4 : $\cos\theta = 0.5 \ \mbox{to} \ 1 $ .\\ We use the masses of events in detector frame and weight each event by $\cos\theta$.
-The results are shown in Table \ref{GW_data}\ .
+We extracted the mass and location of each source using the given probability distribution.
+For few sources the probability distribution of their sky location (RA, DEC) are uni-modal and are completely in either forward or backward hemisphere with respect to the CMB dipole direction ($RA=167.9^o$, $DEC=-6.93^o$).
+Other sources have multi-modal probability distribution of sky location and spread across both the hemispheres.
+As CMB dipole is near to the Celestial equator, so we assume that the position of any event with respect to the CMB dipole direction will only be decided by the angle RA of that event.
+To estimate the probability of occurrence of these sources in any one of the hemispheres we use the idea of finite mixture modelling for the probability distribution of RA.